 Address: G/F, 2 Kau U Fong, Central.
 Open: Monday – Friday 10:30am – 8:00pm.
 Saturday & Sunday 10:30am – 7:00pm.

-A little more central for fish ball is Kong Chai Kee, it’s signature fish ball noodle soup is quite strong and briney, with petite and soft fish balls with that has that bouncy texture.
+A little more central for fish ball is Kong Chai Kee, it’s signature fish ball noodle soup is quite strong and briney, with petite and soft fish balls that has that bouncy texture.
 The flat rice noodles are a favourite here and served with a large helping of spring onion.